 Pyroclastic flows are the most deadly expressions of volcanism2.
 They are associated with explosive volcanism.
 Ignimbrite formations are highly variable in bulk volume (0.1 to over 1000 km3) and runout distance (1 to over 100 km)3.
 Their appearance is variable too.
 Many colors are possible and they may be unwelded which makes it hard to distinguish some ignimbrites from tuff.
-Ignimbrite deposits are frequently hydrothermally altered.
-Water needed for that may come from former lakes and rivers that got buried beneath the fiery cloud.
+Its deposits are frequently hydrothermally altered.
+The water needed for that may come from former lakes and rivers that got buried beneath the fiery cloud.
 Hydrothermally altered ignimbrite is often beautifully colorful.
-Smaller ignimbrite deposits are associated with former river channels because pyroclastic flows are gravity-controlled and therefore tend to follow valleys.
+Smaller deposits are associated with former river channels because pyroclastic flows are gravity-controlled and therefore tend to follow the valleys.
 Larger pyroclastic flows do not care much about topography.
 They just cover former valleys with thicker and highlands with thinner deposits.

 Well-known huge ignimbrite deposits are Bishop Tuff in western USA and Taupo ignimbrite in New Zealand.
 Large part of the post-erosional rocks in Gran Canaria are also ignimbrites.

 Ignimbrites are composed of pumice and scoria (highly vesicular and often glassy volcanic rocks).
-Sometimes larger volcanic blocks are included but most of the material ignimbrite is composed of are lapilli and ash.
+Sometimes larger volcanic blocks are included, but most of the material ignimbrite is composed of are lapilli and ash.

 Ignimbritic coastal cliff in Gran Canaria.
 Southern coast of Gran Canaria.

-Close-up of the same outcrop reveales that it contains strongly flattened pumice fragments (fiamme).
+Close-up of the same outcrop reveals that it contains strongly flattened pumice fragments (fiamme).
 One reddish clast with a more mafic composition is also somewhat deformed but noticeably less than pumice.
 It is so because pumice is highly vesicular and therefore compressible.
 Welding temperature for felsic pumice is also lower than it is for mafic rocks which have higher melting temperatures.
 Up is to the left.
 Width of view 30 cm.